“I Wouldn’t Give Up My ADHD”

 Wohlmuth has given speeches to Hallmark, the Omega Institute, and at commencement ceremonies, where she shares her experience with ADHD to educate and encourage young graduates.

-Her advice for other women is, “Get professional help, and go online to find ADHD support groups.
+Her advice for other women with ADHD is, “Get professional help, and go online to find ADHD support groups.
 Read every single book about ADHD.
 You have to know what [ADHD] is.
 And then you discover you’re not alone, you’re not weird, and not stupid.
 You’re bright, but your brain just functions differently.”

 Above all, Wohlmuth says a sense of humor is critical to managing ADHD.
 She and her husband share a joke a lot: “On my tombstone it will say, ‘Wait, I’m not ready; I’m still organizing.'”